NiallBunting/niallbunting.github.io/_posts/2023-02-26-amex-save-all-button.md

 title:  "American Express (Amex) Enable All Offers Bookmarklet"
 date:   2023-02-26 12:00:00
 categories: bookmarklet tips amex lifehack
+excerpt: "A piece of Javascript to enable all the offers on your Amex card."
 ---

 The American Express website has many cashback 'offers' available.
 These offers allow you to gain cashback if you spend a certain amount in a shop.